What Is Wanchain (WAN)? | An All-Encompassing Guide

 Wancoin (WAN) is Wanchain’s native token.
 Transactions consume a certain amount of WAN, and you need to pay WAN security deposits to the cross-chain verification nodes when making transactions.

 The team sold 107.1 million tokens during their ICO to raise a little over 120,000 ETH.
 These tokens comprise 51% of the supply.
-The team plans to use the ICO funds in the following way:
+The team is using the ICO funds in the following way:

-The Wanchain Foundation is a non-profit organization primarily operating out of Singapore but also has a significant presence in Austin, TX.
+The Wanchain Foundation is a non-profit organization primarily operating out of Singapore but also has a significant presence in Austin, Texas.

 Wanchain was founded by Jack Lu, a respected player in the blockchain space.
 Before his current role, Lu co-founded Factom and started Wanglu Tech, a blockchain application development company.
 Wanglu Tech has been a primary contributor to the open-source Wanchain project.

-Dustin Byington serves as the Wanchain President.
+Dustin Byington previously served as the Wanchain President.
 Byington is a blockchain veteran having founded Bitcoin College in 2014 as well as co-founding Tendermint, a software mechanism to securely and consistently replicate applications across machines.
 Byington also co-founded Satoshi Talent, a platform to connect blockchain entrepreneurs with developers.

 Because Wanchain is addressing the entire financial market, there are quite a few other projects that you can consider to be competitors.
 Ripple and Stellar, with their heavy involvement with financial institutions, may be the most comparable to the project.

 Ark and its coinciding Smart Bridges are also working to connect the blockchains of different digital assets.
+ICON is focusing on interoperability as well.
 And because you’re able to build decentralized applications using Wanchain, Ethereum could even be considered a competitor.

 Wanchain is unique in that it combines the functionality of many other major projects to create an entire financial ecosystem.
-It’s also one of the few projects, if not the only one, to use ring-signatures and one-time addresses to provide anonymous smart contracts.
+It’s also one of just a few projects to use ring-signatures and one-time addresses to provide anonymous smart contracts.
+Enigma is one of the few others.

 You should store your WAN in the Wanchain provided wallet.
 It’s available on Windows, Mac, and Linux operating systems.
-Although it only holds WAN now, it’ll soon support multiple currencies.
+Although it only holds WAN and ETH now, it’ll soon support multiple additional currencies.

 - Borrowing and lending